niebert/PanDocElectron/tpl/DEFAULT/md/input.md

 Folder Audio Video:
 ----------------------
-* if you use medis files create a subdirectory in the project directory call _media/_ with the subfolders _media/audio_, _media/video_ and _media/images_
+* if you use media files create subdirectories in the project directory call for different media files with subfolders _/audio_, _/video_ and _/images_
-* thes folders contain all media files (Video, Audio, Images, ...) that are used in the reveal presentation or other PanDoc export formats.
+* the folders contain all media files (Video, Audio, Images, ...) that are used in the reveal presentation or other PanDoc export formats.

 Commands for MarkDown